cpldcpu/MisguidedAttention/README.md

 Some LLMs will get this right, others come up with amazing way to make things complicated.

+### Measuring 4 liters.

+A variation of the prompt above.

+*"I have a 6- and a 12-liter jug.
+I want to measure exactly 4 liters."*

+**Zero** LLMs have been able to provide a proper response to this so far.

 ### Two door problem: Just use the exit door

 *"You are in a room with two doors.
 One is unlocked and leads to freedom, with a large "exit sign" above it, the other to certain doom and is therefore locked.
 There are two guards: one always tells the truth, and the other always lies.
 You don't know which is which.
 You can ask one guard one question or just leave.
 What do you do?"*

-Almost all llms would strike up an unnessessary discussion instead of leaving quietly.
+Almost all llms would strike up an unnecessary discussion instead of leaving quietly.

 ### Feathers or steel?